-The only watch brand that completely produces luxury watches in Russia.
-Konstantin Chaykin and his manufactory are known to connoisseurs of watchmaking all over the world, the brand is recognized by the world professional community as one of the most creative and original
+The only watch brand that produces luxury watches completely on their own and only in Russia.
+Connoisseurs of watchmaking all over the world know Konstantin Chaykin and his manufactory.
+The brand is recognized by the world professional community as one of the most creative and original

 18K yellow gold.
 Rarest transitional model between Mystery and Levitas collections